mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/31/Day-132/">May 31, 2017</a></small></div>
 <p><strong>Trump will withdraw from the Paris climate deal</strong>.
-A small team is now deciding on whether to initiate a full withdrawal, which could take 3 years, or exit the underlying United Nations climate change treaty, which would be a faster, more extreme move.
+A small team is now deciding on whether to initiate a full withdrawal, which could take 3 years, or exit the underlying United Nations <a href="/trump-epa/">climate change</a> treaty, which would be a faster, more extreme move.
 World leaders, the Pope, major oil companies, and even Ivanka and Kushner have pushed Trump to stay in the deal. (<a href="https://www.axios.com/scoop-trump-is-pulling-u-s-out-of-paris-climate-deal-2427773025.html">Axios</a> / <a href="http://www.politico.com/story/2017/05/31/trump-paris-climate-change-agreement-238974">Politico</a> / <a href="https://www.nytimes.com/2017/05/31/climate/trump-quits-paris-climate-accord.html">New York Times</a>)</p>